deanrad/rxfx-devto/markdown_files/how-an-interview-convinced-me-to-use-an-event-bus-for-rxjs-in-react-396l.md

 Chris lifted their backpack to their shoulder and smiled.

-_"Oh, the 𝗥𝘅𝑓𝑥 service has that covered too.
+_"Oh, the RxFx service has that covered too.
 Just change the call to `createService` to `createQueueingService` and you're covered.
 I'll send you a CodeSandbox of it later today so you can try it out."_

 And with that, Chris was gone.
-And my learning into RxJS and 𝗥𝘅𝑓𝑥 had just begun.
+And my learning into RxJS and RxFx had just begun.

 ---